mwpastore/dalli-rate_limiter/README.md

 opposed to a single-threaded Dalli::Client instance).

 The main instance method, `#exceeded?` will return a falsy value if the request is free to proceed.
-If the limit has been exceeded, it will return a floating point value that represents the fractional number of seconds that the caller should wait until retrying the request.
+If the limit has been exceeded, it will return a positive floating point value that represents the fractional number of seconds that the caller should wait until retrying the request.
 Assuming no other requests were process during that time, the retried request will be free to proceed at that point.
 When invoking this method, please be sure to pass in a key that is unique (in combination with the `:key_prefix` option described above) to the thing you are trying to limit.
 An optional second argument specifies the number of requests to "consume" from the allowance; this defaults to one (1).

-Please note that if the number of requests is greater than the maximum number of requests, it will never not be limited.
-Consider a limit of 50 requests per minute: no amount of waiting would allow for a batch of 51 requests!
-To help check for this, a public getter method `#max_requests` is available.
+Please note that if the number of requests is greater than the maximum number of requests, the limit will never not be exceeded.
+Consider a limit of 50 requests per minute: no amount of waiting would ever allow for a batch of 51 requests! `#exceeded?` returns a negative integer in this event.
+To help detect this edge case proactively, a public getter method `#max_requests` is available.

 ## Advanced Usage